SinghAtithi/Stress-Test-CLI/README.md

 The **Test Comparator CLI** is a Bash script designed to compare the outputs of two C++ programs given different inputs.
 This tool assists in validating correctness between a correct and a potentially erroneous implementation of an algorithm or code snippet.

+## I have given **my generator code** snippet in generator.cpp, you can use it or write your own generator code

 ## Features

 - **Automated Comparison:** Quickly test and compare the outputs of two C++ programs with generated test cases.